 Mantra

 Mantra is an Indian actor, best known for Tamil cinema.
 Mantra began their career in 1996 and has been a prominent figure in the industry for over 30 years.
-With 30 credits to their name and an average audience rating of 6.5, Mantra remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Mantra remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Mantra's career remains one of the longest and most celebrated in Tamil cinema.

 - Born